 You can apply for a 'without notice' injunction if you're homeless after an illegal eviction.

 You could get an emergency injunction on the same day you apply.

 There will be a further court hearing at a later date for both you and your landlord to attend.

-Your landlord may have a defence against your claim if they reasonably believed that you had left the property.
+Your landlord will not have to pay compensation for illegal eviction if the court decides that they reasonably believed that you had left the property.

 your tenancy type